Urinary Incontinence

 Stress incontinence: Urine will leak out in sudden spurts when someone coughs, sneezes, strains, bends, lifts, or laughs.
 All these activities increase the pressure on the abdomen and bladder, causing urine to abruptly flow out.
 It's most commonly the result of weakened or stretched muscles that support the uterus and bladder.
 Childbirth via vaginal delivery, prolonged or difficult labour, previous pelvic surgery, being overweight or obese, and having a family history of stress incontinence can all increase the risk of stress incontinence.
 As well, the loss of estrogen associated with menopause can lead to weakness of the pelvic muscle support and cause stress incontinence.
 Stress incontinence typically does not occur in men and may be seen only after some type of prostate surgery.

 Overflow incontinence: This occurs when the bladder stores more urine than it can handle.
-It often affects elderly men who have enlarged prostate glands (called benign prostatic hyperplasia), or in women and men with a weak bladder muscle.
+It often affects elderly men who have enlarged prostate glands (called benign prostatic hyperplasia), or people with a weak bladder muscle.
 In BPH, the large prostate squeezes or compresses the urethra (the tube that empties urine from the bladder) and prevents normal flow of urine.
 The urine then starts to collect in the bladder until there's so much excess that the bladder becomes distended (overstretched) and urine leaks out.
 Other conditions that can cause overflow incontinence include diabetic neuropathy and multiple sclerosis.
 Chronic untreated BPH can eventually lead to bladder muscle weakening.

 Urge incontinence: This occurs when moderate to large amounts of urine leak due to inability to delay voiding despite the urge.
 Overactive bladder is a condition that can lead to urge incontinence.
 This condition causes people to feel an urgent need to urinate due to muscle spasms in the bladder.
 It is common to experience this at night.
 It is the most common type of incontinence in older people.
 Cues such as running water or unlocking the door when returning home can trigger the urge to urinate.